Kartar Singh Thakral

 Business success

 In 1973, Thakral Brothers registered as a limited company.
 Kartar displayed business acumen and foresight like his father and was able to stay ahead of his competitors by identifying opportunities in emerging markets.
 Seeing the potential in electronics, Kartar branched out into electronic distribution in 1975.
-Having operated in Japan since 1936, the company was able to secure distribution rights to many Japanese consumer electronic brands, and was thus well-positioned to ride on the Japanese electronics boom in the 1970s and 80s.
-In 1982, Kartar established a separate operation, Thakral Corporation.6
+Having operated in Japan since 1936, the company was able to secure distribution rights to many Japanese consumer electronic brands, and was thus well-positioned to ride on the Japanese electronics boom in the 1970s and ‘80s.
+The electronic distribution business grew substantial enough that in 1982, Kartar established Thakral Corporation as a separate operation under the Thakral Group, and the company was listed on the Singapore Stock Exchange.6

-Under the guidance of Kartar, the Thakral Group of Companies also invested in several real estate projects.
+Kartar was the chairman of the Thakral Group of Companies from its listing until 31 December 2011.8 Under his guidance, the Thakral Group of Companies also invested in several real estate projects.
 It then started a public-listed entity, Thakral Holdings, which focused on Australian hospitality real estate assets.
-For a considerable period of time, Thakral Holdings was one of the largest foreign owners and operators of hotels in Australia.
-When it was delisted in 2012, the company’s total assets were valued at A$1.064 billion.8
+Thakral Holdings used to be one of the largest foreign owners and operators of hotels in Australia.
+When it was delisted in 2012, the company’s total assets were valued at A$1.064 billion.9

 Kartar’s achievements and success did not go unnoticed by the government.
 In 1994, he was appointed as a director of the Singapore Trade Development Board by the Ministry for Trade and Industry, for four years until 31 December 1998.
-He was also appointed as a member of the Committee to Promote Enterprise Overseas, and member of the Regional Business Forum.10
+He was also appointed as a member of the Committee to Promote Enterprise Overseas (under the Ministry of Finance), and a member of the Regional Business Forum, an event by the Singapore Business Federation.11

 Community involvement

 Kartar is an active community leader and has held several positions in various organisations.
 He served as a trustee of the Singapore Indian Development Association from 1991 to 2006 and is also a trustee to the Singapore Sikh Education Foundation and Sri Grur Nanak Satsang Sabha.
-He is also a patron to the Singapore Khalsa Association and the Sikh Welfare Council.12
+He is a patron of the Singapore Khalsa Association and the Sikh Welfare Council.13

 Family